-POLICY HT2

-Public Realm
+POLICY HT2 Public Realm

-Development proposals that have a negative impact or 'harm' the qualities of the public realm across the neighbourhood plan area, will not be supported
+Proposals that have a negative impact or "harm" the qualities of the public realm as identified in the Neighbourhood Characteristics of this plan will not be supported.

 Shopfront Design

 To protect the attractive characteristics of areas main shopping areas it is necessary to conserve the vitality and interest of the historic street scene.
 This is achieved by protecting the collective and individual qualities of shopfronts, whilst recognising modern retail needs.
 This neighbourhood plan considers that these two demands are compatible.
 Using sensitive design and careful attention to detail, a shop can promote its image through its unique quality.